+Assembly Instructions

-Assembly Instructions (numbers in parenthesis refer to the parts list and Figure 1 on the preceding pages): CAUTION: All mounting bolts must fully engage clinch nuts.
-Be sure to check that all bolts are either flush or protruding through flanged side of clinch nut after shimming, Figure 5.
+NOTE: Numbers in parenthesis refer to the parts list and Figure 1 on the preceding pages.

+CAUTION: All mounting bolts must fully engage clinch nuts.
+Be sure to check that all bolts are either flush or protruding through flanged side of clinch nut after shimming, Figure 3.